 - FALL 2018: Monday, Aug.
 27, 9.00-10.00, Cohen Hall 402.
 (No sign-up required.
 Please simply show up.)

-Penn's Foreign Language Requirement, part of the requirement in General Education, may be filled in any of the following ways: an AP score of 4 or 5; a score of at least 650 on SAT-II or Penn's Latin Placement Test; completion of LATN/GREK 204 or 212 with a grade of C- or higher.
+The Penn School of Arts and Sciences Foreign Language Requirement, part of the requirement in General Education, may be filled in any of the following ways: an AP score of 4 or 5; a score of at least 650 on SAT-II or Penn's Latin Placement Test; completion of LATN/GREK 204 or 212 with a grade of C- or higher.

 Foreign Language Requirement (Wharton)